Blyth community unveils new fence

 The small community of Blyth, South Australia, recently officially unveiled the new heritage panelled fence surrounding the Padnaindi Reserve, a valued community gathering place providing a playground for children, a shady picnic spot for friends and families and an important venue for civic events such as ANZAC Day and Australia Day celebrations.

 Sixteen laser cut panels, which depict the historical way of life of both Blyth farmers and the community, now surround the Reserve, providing a safe haven for children playing in the local reserve and from running directly onto a busy main road.
-The panels were funded in part through a grant from the Small Grants for Small Rural Communities program.
+The panels were funded in part through a grant from the Culture, Arts, Tourism and Community Heritage (CATCH) program.

 The project was a true community effort, with residents coming together to erect the panels over several working bees, giving all a sense of ownership, worth and a “feel good” sense of being in the community.
 In addition, the local primary school community was also involved in creating three mosaic murals depicting the district’s fauna and flora.